alinabozynski/ExoLit/README.md

 ## Trouleshooting Help

-* IF server is displaying a Webpacker Manifest Missing Entry Error, and you have run `bundle exec rake webpacker:install`, then run `npm install` to ensure all dependencies and gems are installed and try again.
+* If server is displaying a Webpacker Manifest Missing Entry Error, and you have run `bundle exec rake webpacker:install`, then run `npm install` to ensure all dependencies and gems are installed and try again.
 * If there are any issues with with running rails db:migrate or rails db:seed, run `rails db:reset` before starting the server.
+* If you are getting an 'already initialized constant error' with net/protocol, add `gem 'net-http'` to the Gemfile and run `bundle install` again.